 In a selfish world, it would be all too easy to travel just for pleasure with no worries.
 It does feel great.
 But it feels better to travel and make a difference.

-Last 2015, I had a chance to travel and volunteer a day for the kids of Trebinje in Bosnia and Herzegovina.
+I had a chance to travel and volunteer a day for the kids of Trebinje in Bosnia and Herzegovina in 2015.
 It was a company-sponsored tour (my reward) with a side trip to do our Corporate Social Responsibility or CSR.
 That's a fancy city tour with great food in Dubrovnik at one part and then a community service crossing borders to Bosnia.
 Makes my reward trip really worth it and meaningful.

 In a country where the average pay is around 400 Euros with a high unemployment rate, securing the basic level of infrastructure and services is challenging.
 As simple as it sounds, giving the younger generations the chance to train a sport they are fond of is crucial — it gives hope.